 Adapting to a body-neutral mindset was hard.
 After living with a toxic body image for so long, I didn’t know how to avoid comparing and fixating on my body’s imperfections.
-So, it wasn’t easy to learn how to accept my body as is.
+So, it wasn’t easy to learn how to accept my body.

-However, the more I focused on understanding my body biologically and physiologically, I became more fascinated with it.
+However, the more I focused on understanding my body biologically and physiologically, the more fascinated I became with it.
 It became easier for me to acknowledge all my body does for me.
-I can breathe, taste, touch, see, hear, and interact with the world around me, and that’s a luxury that’s easy to forget.
+I can breathe, taste, touch, see, hear, and interact with the world around me, which is a simple luxury to forget.

-The more you look internally and find hobbies you enjoy, honor your feelings and emotions, take note of your likes and dislikes, and live to experience every moment of life to the fullest, the less you’ll focus on your body.
+The more you look internally and find hobbies you enjoy, honor your feelings and emotions, take note of your likes and dislikes, and live to experience every moment of life, the less you’ll focus on your body.

-Instead of building your self-image on how your body looks, you’ll realize your identity is about who you are as a person.
+Instead of building your self-image on how your body looks, you’ll realize your identity is about who you are.
 For example, your personality, unique traits, and quirks are exclusive to you.
-And, they have nothing to do with your body or physical appearance.
+And they have nothing to do with your body or physical appearance.
 So, take comfort knowing that you’re beautifully and wonderfully made.